Best Classic Knife Crimson Web Patterns

 2nd Tier

-As usual for such things, the second tier here offers impressive designs with slightly less eye-watering price tags.
-While you won’t find the best Classic Knife Crimson Web pattern here (look to the previous category if that’s your thing), the designs here are still pretty amazing.
+As usual, the second tier offers impressive designs with slightly less eye-watering price tags.
+While you won’t find the best Classic Knife Crimson Web pattern here (look at the previous category if that’s your thing), the designs are still highly attractive.

-Below, you can see a beautiful triple web seed #928.
-Just like #130, it has 3 hubs aligned at the top part of the blade, but the third one here is at the very tip of the edge and is barely visible.
-If not for that, this pattern could easily reach the first tier.
-Yet, it is what it is – a nice and clean design by any standards, but a bit removed from absolute perfection.
+Below, is a beautiful triple web seed #928.
+Like #130, it has three hubs aligned near the top part of the blade, but the third one sits right at the edge and is barely visible.
+If not for that, this pattern could easily qualify for the first tier.
+Still, it remains a clean and appealing design overall.

 Triple web pattern #928; Minimal Wear; Price: unknown

-A 2nd tier double web pattern #6 has hubs in the top right and bottom left parts of the blade – not the best placement, to be honest.
-However, they are connected with a clearly visible straight line, which increases the price to a respectable $800.
+A 2nd-tier double web pattern #6 features hubs in the top-right and bottom-left areas of the blade — not the most ideal placement.
+However, they are connected by a clearly visible straight line, which boosts its value to well above $200.

 Double web pattern #6; Minimal Wear; Price: $800

-To close off our 2nd tier discussion, let’s take a look at a single web pattern #36.
-The central hub is, well, more in the center than it’s not, yet it has a completely different vibe.
-Apart from that, this seed is a pretty decent option.
+To wrap up the 2nd tier, let’s look at a single web pattern #36.
+The central hub is, well, closer to the center than not, yet it has a noticeably different vibe compared to a first-tier pattern.
+Apart from that, this seed remains a fairly solid option.

 Single web pattern #36; Minimal Wear; Price: unknown